|

 Closing thoughts

 Choosing where to stay in Provence ultimately comes down to the kind of experience you want to have, but these properties represent the region at its most compelling.
-From the grandeur of hilltop estates in the Luberon to intimate boutique hotels in Aix-en-Provence and storied retreats in the Alpilles, each offers a distinct lens into what makes this part of the south of France so enduring.
+From the grandeur of hilltop estates in the Luberon to intimate boutique hideaways in Aix-en-Provence and storied retreats in the Alpilles, each offers a distinct lens into what makes the south of France so enduring.

 Similar Posts